Detecting Grouped Local Average Treatment Effects and Selecting True Instruments

-\paragraph{Choice of K via F-test} It is unclear at which step of the Algorithm to stop.
+To apply Algorithm \ref{algo:ward} in practice, a central question is at which step one should stop the merging process of clusters.
 The penalty parameter to choose in this context is the number of clusters $K$.
-Note that we reduced the number of penalty parameters to choose from two to only one.
-We propose the following procedure to select the tuning parameter.
+We propose the following procedure based on F-tests for equality of parameters to optimally select $K$.

-A method to choose the number of clusters $K$ is to use first-stage F-tests for equality of the propensity scores.
 Starting with $K=1$, we test whether all of the propensity scores are equal.
-If the test is rejected, we proceed to the step of the AHC with $K=2$ and test for equality of all propensity scores \textit{inside of each cluster}.
+If the test rejects the null, we proceed to the step of the AHC with $K=2$ and test for equality of all propensity scores within each cluster (or club).